hanlonlab/shift-python/README.md

 docker-compose up
 ```

-- Configuring Docker as a remote interpreter in PyCharm Pro:
+- Configure Docker as a remote interpreter in PyCharm Pro:
     - For Windows, follow the extra instructions in the `Prerequisites` session of this [guide](https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html).
     - Open an existing project, or create a completely new Python project in Pycharm Pro.
     - Follow the steps in the `Configuring Docker as a remote interpreter` session of this [guide](https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html).